OUR TOP PICK | EDITORS CHOICE | BEST VALUE |

 Looking to get fit?
 This is more than just a lazy day at the beach.
 Without knowing it you will get a great full-body workout.
 Had a busy day at work?
 Try paddling to the middle of the lake for a unique perspective and a quiet place to meditate.

 No matter your age, people everywhere agree that paddleboarding has quickly become a favorite activity.
-No longer just for suburban folks, these inflatable paddle boards are great for city dwellers as well as they will easily fit in an apartment and smart car.
+No longer just for suburban folks, the best inflatable paddle boards are great for city dwellers as well as they will easily fit in an apartment and smart car.
 A great family outing even with the dog, floating on water does wonders for just about everyone.
 It can be a relaxing lounging experience or a race to the finish line.

 Are you an adrenaline junkie?
 Once you’re comfortable with your iSUP, try taking to the waves.
 The best inflatable SUP for surfing should include a leash and be an inflatable sup board in which you have lots of stability.